Connect to POP3 Server

 The process for connecting to an SSL enabled POP3 server is similar but requires that you set another few properties:

-To connect to an SSL enabled POP3 server, use the Pop3Client class and set the SecurityOptions and Port properties.
+To connect to an SSL enabled POP3 server, set the SecurityOptions and Port properties.
 The following code snippet shows you how to connect to an SSL enables POP3 server.

 POP stands for Post Office Protocol.
 APOP stands for Authenticated Post Office Protocol.
 APOP is an extended version of the POP3 server setting that encrypts your username and password and uses an authentication mechanism designed to protect your POP3 account password when checking email.
 APOP authentication does not require the account password to be sent as plain text to the POP3 mail server.